rust-lang/rfcs/text/0550-macro-future-proofing.md

 in my first round of prototyping.)

-NOTE: The above definition for LAST assumes that we keep our pre-existing rule that the seperator token in a complex NT is *solely* for separating elements; i.e. that such NT's do not match fragments that *end with* the seperator token.
+NOTE: The above definition for LAST assumes that we keep our pre-existing rule that the separator token in a complex NT is *solely* for separating elements; i.e. that such NT's do not match fragments that *end with* the separator token.
 If we choose to lift this restriction in the future, the above definition will need to be revised accordingly.